ScriptsBits/handofmidas/README.md

 ## Review Package

-Everything needed to verify the analysis is in the `review_package/` folder.

 | File | Contents |
 |---|---|
 | `midas_recommendation.html` | The dashboard itself — open in any browser, all data is baked in |